opennetworkinglab/aether-docs/onramp/blueprints.rst

 * Inventory file ``hosts.ini`` uses label ``[oai_gnb_nodes]`` to
   denote the server(s) that host the gNB and label ``[oai_ue_nodes]`` to denote the server(s) that host the UE.
 (The latter is necessary only when running in simulation mode.)
-One common configuration is to run both the gNB and UE on the same server as Kubernetes (where the 5G Core runs).
-Another common common configuration is to co-locate the gNB and UE on one server, with the 5G Core running on a separate server.
+The expected configuration is to run both the gNB and UE on the same server as Kubernetes (where the 5G Core runs).
+Another possible configuration is to co-locate the gNB and UE on one server, with the 5G Core running on a separate server.

 * New make targets, ``oai-gnb-install`` and ``oai-gnb-uninstall``, to be executed along with the standard SD-Core installation (see  below).